Swhag/Cloud9/README.md

 ### Description

-Cloud9 is a sleek and stylish React weather app that offers users a fully responsive design and clean dashboard theme.
-Stay up-to-date with the latest weather conditions and forecasts for any location, all while enjoying a user-friendly and intuitive experience.
+Cloud9 is a modern React-based weather app with a clean and responsive design.
+It provides users with up-to-date weather conditions and forecasts for any location, all while offering an intuitive and user-friendly experience.

 ### Features